-NetDocuments is more than just a document or email management software service, but also a technology partner with its customers for enabling the legal industry in information security and governance.
-Law firms who create and store documents on behalf of their clients must also comply to federally regulated compliance standards.
-NetDocuments empowers law firms to maintain their regulated clients, e.g., banks to meet cryptography standards required for content storage and archival.
+NetDocuments is more than just a document or email management software service, but also a technology partner that provides our customers with information security and governance, which are required for the legal industry.
+Law firms that create and store documents on behalf of their clients must also comply with federally regulated compliance standards.
+NetDocuments empowers law firms to maintain their regulated clients, such as banks to meet cryptography standards required to store and archive content.

 Encryption Key Management (EKM)

 Recent high-profile international data privacy and access cases have prompted firms to give increased attention to security, data encryption, and the risks associated with data access if governments, courts, or other regulatory agencies seek access to confidential data.
-NetDocuments has responded to these security risks by developing a next generation key management and encryption technology.
+NetDocuments responded to these security risks by developing next-generation key management and encryption technology.

 Unique Encryption Key per Object

 As a secure cloud-based document management service (DMS), NetDocuments uses the AES-256 standard to decrypt the digital files to index, view, edit, or email objects.
-The encryption and decryption is done by the DMS software, instead of using low-value methodologies such as Self-Encrypting disks or File System encryption.
-Encryption by the DMS software ensures that all digital files are concealed from storage and network administrators, which would not be the case with hardware base encryption.
+The DMS software encrypts and decrypts instead of using such low-value methodologies as self-encrypting disks or file system encryption.
+Encryption by the DMS software conceals all digital files from storage and network administrators, which is not possible with hardware-based encryption.

-Each individual document uploaded into or created in the NetDocuments Service is encrypted using its own unique AES-256 Object Encryption Key (OEK).
-After encryption, the document is placed in the Object Store data storage array, and the OEK is separately stored in a highly secure database within the Service data center.
+NetDocuments encrypts each uploaded or created document using its own unique AES-256 Object Encryption Key (OEK).
+After encryption, the document is placed in the Object Store data storage array, and the OEK is stored separately in a highly secure database within the Service data center.
 All objects (documents, emails, records, or images) are encrypted in transit (TLS) and at rest.

-OEKs are also optionally encrypted with customer-managed encryption keys (CMEK), either in a NetDocuments HSM, or a customer-managed HSM.
-An HSM (hardware security module) is a physical computing device that safeguards and manages digital keys for strong authentication and provides cryptoprocessing.
+OEKs are also optionally encrypted with customer-managed encryption keys (CMEK) either in a NetDocuments HSM or a customer-managed HSM.
+A Hardware security module (HSM) is a physical computing device that safeguards and manages digital keys for strong authentication and provides crypto processing.

-Encryption Key Management is a paid add-on feature, enabled and disabled at the repository level.
+Encryption Key Management is a paid add-in feature, which can be enabled at the repository level.
 Please contact NetDocuments Sales for more information.
-The new key management features will be available for delivery in September 2017 for those who have purchased the features.
+The new key management features are available for delivery starting from September 2017 for those who purchased the features.

 - Object (document) Encryption Key (OEK)